Tostitos Cheesy Enchilada Dip

 Glass container of cheesy enchilada dip with text listing many of the ingredients used to make the dip.

-Cheesy Enchilada Dip Ingredients
+Cheesy Enchilada Dip Ingredients and Allergens

-What are these Ingredients?
+What are These Ingredients?

 • DATEM is primarily derived from plant sources and used as an emulsifier in baking to strengthen the gluten network in dough.
 The acronym stands for Diacetyl Tartaric Acid Esters of Monoglycerides.

 • Hexametaphosphate, also known as Sodium Hexametaphosphate (SHMP), is a polyphosphate often used in seafood, dairy and meat production as a texturizer, thickener and emulsifier.
+Popeyes Popcorn Shrimp Batter is also made with hexametaphosphate.

 • Mono and Diglycerides are fatty acids act as surfactants and are commonly used as emulsifiers in processed food.